aleen42/PersonalWiki/Programming/JavaScript/http_reponse_status_code/http_reponse_status_code.md

 The response to the request can be found under another URI using a GET method.
 When received in response to a POST (or PUT/DELETE), the client should presume that the server has received the data and should issue a redirect with a separate GET message.

+#### 304 Not Modified

+Indicates that the resource has not been modified since the version specified by the request headers `If-Modified-Since` or `If-None-Match`.